-The park started being used more massively from 1980, when several sport and cultural events were held there and became traditional gathering place for film and music festivals, folklore performances and children sports activities.
+The park started being used more massively from 1980 when sport and cultural events were held there and became a traditional gathering place for film and music festivals, folklore performances, and children’s sports activities.

 What to see in Augarten?

-Augarten is not only a public park, but it is part of history of Vienna and Austria.
-So it is not only place of leisure but also of education and learning.
+Augarten is not only a public park, but it is part of the history of Vienna and Austria.
+So it is not the only place of leisure but also of education and learning.

 Flakturm, G Tower and L Tower